 Home Office Inbox

-The first thing you need for your paper processing system is a catch-all-the-papers filter.
+The first thing you need for your paper processing routine is a catch-all-the-papers filter.

 Now, you control the flow of information and papers into your home office!
 Plus, you can avoid piles taking over your desk and review the info coming into your home office.